entropia/web-info-screen/README.md

 * A web server like nginx or Apache
 * PHP >= 8.1 (older versions may also work but have not been tested)

+## Server Setup

+1. Clone this repository to any web server fulfilling the requirements listed above
+2. Set the `public` folder as your web root directory

 ## Features & Modules

 | Data                                                          | Source              |